 Already stuffed pork chops save you time without sacrificing flavor, allowing you to serve up a cozy, homey, flavorful dinner without having to do much prep work in the kitchen.
 The chops are typically made with pork chops that are 1 1/4- to 2-inches thick.
 Look for chops that are already secured with twine or toothpicks that prevent the stuffing from falling out.
 All you have to do is pick them up, bring them home and preheat your oven or grill to cook up delicious stuffed pork chops.

-Preheat your oven to 350 degrees Fahrenheit.
-Although browning typically helps add deep flavor to the chops, it isn't necessary.
+Preheat your oven to 350 F. Although browning typically helps add deep flavor to the chops and seal in moisture, it isn't necessary.
 If you choose to brown them, heat a skillet over medium-high heat until your cooking oil begins to shimmer.
 Brown the chops on either side, being careful not to lose your stuffing when you flip them.

-Place your pork chops on a baking sheet that's been lined with foil or in a baking dish that's been lightly greased or sprayed with cooking spray.
+Place your pork chops in a shallow baking sheet lined with foil or lightly sprayed with cooking spray.

 Grilled Stuffed Pork Chops

 Before you turn on the grill, spray the grill lightly with a cooking spray.
 Turn on one burner and preheat the grill to medium or medium-high heat (about 325 F).

 Prepare your pork chops by removing them from the refrigerator.
 Season each side, if desired, with a little salt and black pepper.
 Place the stuffed pork chops on the grill.